leandrocp/err/README.md

 "generic error :invalid_user"
 ```

 Ok, but why not just build and call exception directly?
+Well, a couple of reasons:

-Having a single and common API allows to have custom logic like building an `Err.GenericError` or extend it to support more features, and also it's a benefit having a single API to deal with errors.
+- Having a single and common API allows to have custom logic like building an `Err.GenericError`;
+- Possibility to extend the public API to support more features without breaking or requiring changes on your code (at least not much);
+- Having a single API to deal with errors;
+- Ease the building of exceptions;

 ## Complete example